 Flashes or reflectors help fill in the shadows on your subject’s face for a more evenly lit exposure.
 “It can be hard to include the sky because the exposure of it and the subject are two different things.
 Using fill flash can really make a difference.
 It’ll illuminate the person,” says Tryforos.

 Post-processing tools open up a world of possibilities for photographing the golden hour.
 If you’re having trouble keeping your highlights from being blown out, you can edit for results you can’t get in-camera.
 This requires more forethought.
 “Have a vision for how you want the photograph to turn out.
 That will affect what you do in post-processing,” advises Schwindt.
 “I’m always shooting to edit — always thinking about how the photo’s going to look once I bring all the colours up,” adds Green.

 One technique used by landscape photographers is to take multiple photos at different exposures and combine them in Lightroom.
 “You can blend different exposures to compensate for the much brighter sky in comparison to a darker foreground,” explains Schwindt.
 For Adobe Photoshop, check out this tutorial to learn how to merge HDR photos.

 Learn how to enhance the colours of a sunset by controlling temperature, tint and saturation in your photos.

 Work with the HSL panel.

 “Direct sunlight from the golden hour can make skin look quite orange.
 I like backlit photos to avoid that look,” says Byrne.
-But if you don’t want all your photos to be backlit, learning to correct skin tones by making adjustments helps you avoid this problem while keeping your lighting options open.
+But if you don’t want all your photos to be backlit, learning to correct skin tones by making adjustments helps you to avoid this problem while keeping your lighting options open.

 There are a lot of considerations that go into a successful golden hour shoot.
-But a little planning and know-how can help eliminate those worries so you can step back and take in the beautiful light around you.
+But a little planning and know-how can help to eliminate those worries so you can step back and take in the beautiful light around you.